 It’s easy to make a wish-list of home features, and often much harder to find exactly what you need.
 If that happens to you, consider what you want vs what you really need from your new home.
 Will that extra car space matter or can you park out front?
 Do you really need an en-suite, or are there more valuable elements related to position in a less well-equipped home?
 Is a home office essential, or just a second bedroom?
 Try to remain flexible if it’s a non-essential item.
 You may soon discover that when you revise your expectations, you also have a lot more properties to choose from as a result.
 Also, bear in mind that a first home can be a ‘stepping stone’ to something better – stay focused on finding something that you can add value to over time, while riding capital growth.

 If you can’t find a home you love, First National can assist you with a land purchase.
 Many first home buyers are opting for land to build in established or new suburbs, and you don’t have to compromise on home features – including those listed directly above!
 If you’re considering a range of locations, speak to First National prior to leaping into a decision.
 You’ll gain insight about areas that are most likely to yield the best price growth.
 It’s also important to stay informed of state and federal incentives for buying in regional areas.
 Incentives like this.
 Checking government websites, and staying up to date on property news can save you thousands.

 Do your due diligence

 If you buy a car, you’d probably get a mechanic to check it out, but surprisingly, many people don’t get their homes professionally assessed pre-purchase.
-Getting a building and pest inspection, and a conveyancing lawyer to check your contract, local overlays and run a title search, can save you a lot in the long run.
+Getting a building and pest inspection is essential to know the condition of the building before you buy.
+You’ll also need a conveyancer to review your contract, gather searches from local authorities, and handle your legal work all the way to settlement.
+It’s another expense but it can save you a lot in the long run.
 Many first home buyers never factor these items into their house hunting budget, but they should, for peace of mind later.